-The USEM 1580 Collab Course site is an important resource that you will use to access assigned readings and to take online quizzes.
+The USEM 1580 Collab Course site is an important resource that you will use to access and download the assigned readings.
 The Resources section will contain pdf files of assigned readings and any pertinent powerpoint slides for each unit of the course.
 These readings will come from essays, review articles, primary research papers, and two out of print books; Clone: The Road to Dolly and the Path Ahead by Gina Kolata; and Bioethics and the New Embryology by Scott Gilbert, Anna Tyler and Emily Zackin.
 Each reading assignment will have an associated list of questions that will serve as the basis for class discussions.
-Since this will be a discussion-based course, you will be expected to complete the assigned reading and go over the pertinent questions before the class in which they will be covered.
+Since this is a discussion-based course, you will be expected to complete the assigned reading and go over the pertinent questions before the class in which they will be covered.
+Bring either printed copies or your laptop or tablet with the electronic files to class so you can refer to them as necessary during discussions.